AIxCyberChallenge/example-crs-architecture/docs/api/README.md

 NOTE: The JSON and YAML documents contain the same information and are generated from the same source.

+These files describe the CRS API and the Example Competition API.
+[Swagger](https://swagger.io/blog/api-strategy/difference-between-swagger-and-openapi/) is an ecosystem built around the [OpenAPI](https://www.openapis.org/what-is-openapi) specification with which it is possible to render a UI documenting the API, to generate client code to interact with the API, and to generate server code to be the API.
+In essence, the OpenAPI specification is a standard way of documenting HTTP APIs.
+This allows tools built to consume the description to be portable across APIs.

+The different components can be used as needed for different applications.
+The Example Competition API specification is generated using inline code comments and served under the `/swagger/` path.
+A web framework specific third-party dependency that included the swagger-ui was used to provide the endpoints.

 ## Viewing the UI

 The provided Example Competition API will serve the swagger UI at `/swagger/index.html`.
 The spec is served at `/swagger/doc.json`